 - Any item prohibited by county or WV Board of Education Policies; and

-- Any item that the fair coordinator deems unsafe or inappropriate for student use.
+- Any item that the fair coordinator deems unsafe or inappropriate for public display.